 Industry-leading companies call on Dechert to resolve their most complex intellectual property litigation disputes.
 From the courtroom to the negotiating table, our global IP litigators have an established track record of obtaining favorable results for clients.

 Notably, in a rare patent case before the Supreme Court of the United States, Dechert secured victory for SCA Hygiene Products, where in a 7-1 decision, the Supreme Court overturned 100 years of precedent, concluding that laches cannot bar the award of legal damages in patent cases.

-With a long-standing focus on large-scale patent, trade secret, trademark, copyright and IP-antitrust disputes, we routinely represent high-profile clients in the most prominent litigation venues in the United States, Europe and Asia.
+With a long-standing focus on large-scale patent, trade secret, trademark, copyright and IP-antitrust disputes, we routinely represent high-profile clients in the most prominent litigation venues around the world.

 Our lawyers regularly handle cases and complex international disputes where hundreds of millions or even billions of dollars are at stake.
 We get results across the entire spectrum of IP disputes, scoring high-impact victories with a frequency unmatched by our peers.
 Unlike most large firms – which are defense-oriented – we represent both plaintiffs and defendants, allowing us to provide clarity to clients on both sides of the table.

 We focus on IP monetization by assisting companies to mine their IP portfolios for valuable IP, manage and orchestrate aggressive licensing programs on behalf of those clients and file enforcement actions when necessary.
 Our legal services and strategies are distinguished by a high degree of technological and scientific sophistication, which we put to good use in protecting and maximizing the value of our clients’ IP assets in the most expeditious and cost-effective manner possible.
 Dechert also has a dedicated Hatch-Waxman litigation team with seasoned antitrust lawyers and Ph.D.-level expertise that routinely handles ANDA disputes.